soulspace-org/overarch/doc/usage.md

 Overview
 --------

 The usage of Overarch is twofold.
-On the one hand, it is an open data format for the description of software architectures.
-On the other hand it is a tool to transform the architecture description into diagrams or other representations.
+On the one hand, it is an open data format to describe the functional requirements, architecture, and design of software systems.
+On the other hand it is a tool to transform the description into diagrams or other representations.

 Overarch can be used as a CLI tool to convert specified models and diagrams into different formats, e.g. the rendering of diagrams in PlantUML or the